 What should I do if I encounter a bear in Oregon?

 If you encounter a bear, stay calm, avoid eye contact, and slowly back away.
 Do not run, as this may trigger a chase response.
 If the bear approaches, make yourself appear larger by standing tall, waving your arms, and speaking in a firm voice.
 If the bear attacks, fight back aggressively.
-(See Also: Cape Verde Safe to Visit?
-Is It Worth The Risk)
+(See Also: Is Yosemite Safe to Visit Right Now?
+The Latest Travel Update)

 What is the best time to visit Oregon for safety?